 - Centipede's open growth can encourage the weed population to grow.
 Use of a pre-emergent herbicide, recommended for use on Centipede lawns on the label, is strongly recommended in the spring and fall.

 - Apply pre-emergent weed control and “weed and feed” combinations that are specifically labeled for Centipede grass.
 Do not apply weed and feed 90 days prior to seeding.
 Apply weed control according to the table below.
 Read and follow all label directions.

 - Pests can become a problem, especially if centipede is not growing healthily (too much fertilizer or water, etc.).

 - For assistance with weed identification and pest control contact your nursery/garden center, landscaper, or State cooperative extension service agent.

 - Thatch Removal: Periodically it may be necessary to remove accumulated thatch.
-This is best accomplished in the late winter - just before the lawn turns green.
+This is best accomplished just before turf turns green (which is approximately late winter in the coastal plain and spring further north).
 Scalp or rake heavily and remove debris.